Computer Basics: 10 Examples of Input Devices

 Keyboards are the most common type of input device.
 Before keyboards, interaction with computers was generally carried out using punch cards and paper tape.
 Most English language keyboards use the QWERTY layout for the alphabetic keys, surrounded by number, symbol, function, and other key types.
 By pressing the relevant keys, the user feeds data and instructions to the computer.

 The mouse interacts with a computer through process known as "point and click".
 Essentially, when the user moves the mouse on the mouse pad, the pointer moves in a corresponding direction on the monitor screen.
 The concept of a computer mouse has its roots in the trackball, a related pointing device that was invented in 1946, which used a "roller ball" to control the pointer.
 Most modern computer mice have two buttons for clicking, and a wheel in the middle for scrolling up and down web pages.

 Also known as a trackpad, a touchpad is a common substitute for a computer mouse.
 Essentially a specialized surface that can detect the movement of the user's finger and use that information to direct a pointer and control a computer.
 Touchpads were first introduced for laptops in the 1990's, and it's now rare to find a laptop without one.

 The word "scanner" can be used in a number of different ways in the computer world, but here I am using it to mean a desktop image scanner.
-Essentially, it's an input device which uses optical technology to transfer images (or sometimes text) into a computer, where the signal is converted into a digital image.
+Essentially, it's an input device that uses optical technology to transfer images (or sometimes text) into a computer, where the signal is converted into a digital image.
 The digital image can then be viewed on a monitor screen, saved, edited, emailed, or printed.